-Buying new skis is a big commitment, there are a huge range of considerations to take into account.
+Buying new skis is a big commitment, there is a huge number of considerations to take into account.
 Every pair has its perfect buyer and conditions/terrain that it suits.
 Those two things aren’t easy to decipher just by looking at the waist width and colour of the top sheet.

 Ski Waist Width

-The waist width of the ski relates directly to the location it likes to be skied.
+The waist width is the measurement of the ski at the narrowest point and performance relates directly to the location it likes to be skied.
 Australians are a travelling bunch so our skis need a wide range of applications.
 Common skis range anywhere from 65mm to 130mm and we like to them split into 5 different categories: